geolinkedata/api/README.rst

     "is_superuser": False,
   }

-- Create the rest_api db tables:
+- Create the api db tables:

 .. code-block:: bash